beginning of content

 Key facts

-• It helps your nerves, muscles heart to function well, and also helps move nutrients and waste around your body's cells.
+• It helps your nerves, muscles and heart to work and it also helps move nutrients to your body's cells.

-• Most people get enough potassium for their daily requirements through their diet.
+• Most people get enough potassium from their diet.

 • Both high and low levels of potassium in the body can be dangerous.